Improving DM estimates using low-frequency scattering-broadening estimates: Description of the technique

-Our new technique, which we call \texttt{DMscat}, makes use of the measurements of pulse broadening obtained using data between 300$-$500 MHz in order to recover the original pulse shape as best as possible.
-The procedure used in the technique is shown schematically in Figure~\ref{dmscatblock}.
 The pulse broadening measurements were obtained as follows.
 We use the frequency-resolved integrated pulse profiles with a chosen number of sub-bands between 300$-$500 MHz.
-The number of sub-bands was selected to obtain at least a 50 S/N pulse profile in each sub-band.
+The number of sub-bands were selected to obtain a pulse profile with S/N of at least 50 in each sub-band.
 Then, a template profile is generated from a high S/N pulse profile by collapsing the data at 1260$-$1460 MHz, where the pulse broadening is negligible.
 Next, this template is convolved with a pulse broadening function, $\exp({-\phi/\tau_{sc}})$.
 The convolved template is given by:

 where $s(\phi)$ is a high frequency template with amplitude $a$, $\phi$ is the pulse phase with peak at phase $b$, $\tau_{sc}$ is the pulse broadening time scale and $*$ denotes convolution. $\mathcal{F}(\phi)$ is then fitted to the observed pulse profile at each sub-band, keeping $\tau_{sc}$ as a fitted parameter, by minimizing the sum-of-squares of residuals obtained by subtracting the observed profile from $\mathcal{F}(\phi)$.
 This fit is carried out for each sub-band between 300$-$500 MHz data obtained using the InPTA observations and provides measurements of $\tau_{sc}$ as a function of observing frequency.
 The estimated $\tau_{sc}$ is then fitted to a power law model of the following form: